Continuing Professional Education Requirements

 Click play to learn more about the importance of the CMRAO’s CPE program and how continuous learning strengthens the condominium management profession.

 Program Components and Requirements

-Starting with the 2023–24 licensing cycle (July 1, 2023 to June 30, 2024), condominium managers who hold a General Licence will be required to accumulate a minimum of ten (10) CPE credits annually from eligible educational/professional development activities.
-Managers who hold a General Licence will be required to accumulate at least 1 CPE credit from 3 of the following 5 categories:
+Starting with the 2023–24 licensing cycle (July 1, 2023 to June 30, 2024), condominium managers who hold a General Licence are required to accumulate a minimum of ten (10) CPE credits annually from eligible educational/professional development activities.
+Managers who hold a General Licence are required to accumulate at least 1 CPE credit from 3 of the following 5 categories:

 - Communication and Interpersonal Skills

 - Physical Building

 - Building Operations and Information

 - Legal and Ethics

 For new General Licensees, the initial reporting period will start in the following licensing cycle.
 For example, if a person receives their General Licence in December 2023, their initial reporting period will start on July 1, 2024.

 The CMRAO has published a list of activities that have been approved for the 2023-24 licensing year.
 The CMRAO will continuously update this list as new activities become available.